Smithay/smithay.github.io/content/calloop-v0.7.markdown

 async/await if you never need to `.await` anything?
 This is for a large part our context of work in Smithay, and so we developed calloop.

-Calloop is designed trying to ease the friction with Rust as much as possible.
+Calloop is designed trying to ease the friction of using callbacks in Rust as much as possible.
 The central issue, state sharing, is managed though some global shared data.
-When you're running your event loop, you can provide the method with a `&mut Data` reference, that is then passed down to all of your callbacks.
-If this `Data` contains the state of your app, all your callbacks can then access it as if they were all methods of the same object.
+A mutable reference to some value of your choosing is passed down to all callbacks.
+As the whole event loop is single-threaded, this allows them access to your state without any synchronization or reference-counted pointers, as if they were all methods of the same object.

 In a nutshell, calloop is mostly targeted at apps that spend a large portion of their time just waiting for something to happen, and need to quickly react to it as opposed to apps that need